J. Wellington Wimpy: Character

-Hamburgers are Wimpy's all-time favorite food, and he is usually seen carrying or eating one or more at a time – e.g., in Popeye the Sailor Meets Sindbad the Sailor he is seen grinding meat or eating burgers almost the entire time – however, he is usually too cheap or bankrupt to pay for them himself.
+Hamburgers are Wimpy's all-time favorite food, and he is usually seen carrying or eating one or more at a time, e.g., in Popeye the Sailor Meets Sindbad the Sailor he is seen grinding meat or eating burgers almost the entire time.
+However, he is usually too cheap or bankrupt to pay for them on his own.
 A recurring joke involves Wimpy's attempts to con other patrons of the diner owned by Rough House into buying his meal for him.
 His best-known catchphrase started in 1931 as, "Cook me up a hamburger.
 I'll pay you Tuesday."
 In March 1932, this then became the famous "I'll gladly pay you Tuesday for a hamburger today".
 The phrase is now commonly used to illustrate financial irresponsibility and still appears in modern comedies such as The Drew Carey Show and The Office.
 The initial part of the phrase was the title of Episode 6 of the fourth season of Cheers "I'll Gladly Pay You Tuesday.".
 The phrase was slightly altered in the 1957 animated short "Spree Lunch" to "I'll have a hamburger, for which I will gladly pay you Tuesday."

 Rough House explains why Wimpy is able to get away with this tactic in one strip, stating that "He never comes around on Tuesday".
 Rough House once suffered a mental breakdown from Wimpy's shenanigans, and demanded that Wimpy be kept out of his hospital room.
 Wimpy disobeyed this command, resulting in a rare altercation with Popeye.